Swaroop-Bala/Invoice-System/README.md

 - When a payment is made against an invoice partially, the status should move to Paid from Pending, also a new invoice should be generated with the remaining amount, with invoice status as pending, with the same due date.

 - When a process-ovedue service is called, it should calculate the invoices which are pending and due from the current date.
-          1. if the due invoices do not have any payments against it, then cancel the existing invoice and generate a new invoice with today's date and due amount carrying from old invoice and adding the late fee.
+If the due invoices do not have any payments against it, then cancel the existing invoice and generate a new invoice with today's date and due amount carrying from old invoice and adding the late fee.